AntonSol919/linkspace/basics.md

 [^device]: Your computer immediatly forgetting those data points is a configuration detail.

 The internet we use today has a single host design.
-For instance, a web-browser or app contacts `http://www.some_platform.com` for the key `/image/BrokenMachine.jpg` to get their data.
+For instance, a web-browser or app contacts `http://www.some_platform.com` for the key `/image/BrokenMachine.jpg` to get an image.

 This is simple, but it has downsides.

-There is a misconception on what an address is[^address], a host can get disconnected, you can't (re)share and (re)use your copy of the data, and there is no agreement on what to do when two sets have entries with the same path but different data.
+There is a misconception on what an address is[^address], a host can get disconnected, you can't (re)share and (re)use your copy of the data, and there is no standard on what happens when two people create two different `image/BrokenMachine.jpg` but with different pictures.

 [^address]: The perception is created that the address 'http://www.some_platform.com/image/BrokenMachine.jpg' is addressing '[image data]' - this is wrong.
 The address is used for your request to find where it needs to go, this address then usually replies with '[image data]'.
 A subtle but consequental difference.
 Linkspace does not have this discrepency.
 I would argue these fall under accidental complexity.

-The last one is perhaps the most surprising.
-What would be the correct way to merge two sets with overlapping paths?
-Which is correct when two different `thread/BrokenMachine.jpg` pictures are uploaded?

-The reason I call it accidental complexity for each system to work around this problem differently is because there is only one solution that always works.
-Once the speed of light is measurable in a network, it is unavoidable for two or more computers to write to the same path.
+Especially the last one.
+Once the speed of light is measurable in a network, it requires a specific design to avoid two or more computers to write to the same path.

-Our current norm to contact a single host that administrates what the 'real' copy is doesn't, and it should be obvious by now that a single-host setup has profound (social) consequences.
+In our single host design, the data is hosted on a server and the person who has administrative access to that server can then administrate which one is the 'real' copy, and which one should be forgotten.

 In linkspace there is no such thing as a 'real' copy on a single host.

-Every path refers to multiple entries.
+Every path can refer to multiple points.

 Each point is hashed.
 i.e. there exists a unique 32 bytes (or ~77-digit number) that uniquely identifies the point[^uniq] (which I'll show as <span id="hh0" >[HASH_0]</span> instead of typing out).